-Seminars led by university faculty and park personnel will include historical, scientific, cultural, and other important areas unique to a given park.
-Projects will also take advantage of exciting recreational opportunities in the parks to broaden participant’s understanding of the overall value of national parks to our country and its citizens.
-Read more…
+Seminars led by university faculty and park personnel include historical, scientific, cultural, and other important topics unique to a given park.
+Projects will also take advantage of exciting recreational opportunities in the parks to broaden participants’ understanding of the overall value of national parks to our country and its citizens.
+Read more here.

 Application: The application for the Partners in the Park and Honors Semesters includes identifying information, a 500-word essay detailing student expectations and goals, the total amount of the tuition and other financial support, and a 150-200-word statement of support for the student from the Director/Dean.

 |1.
 Eligible Expenses: Scholarships are for registration fees or tuition only.|

 |2.
 Maximum Award: The maximum scholarship per student per experience is $600.|